dadamssg/c2-api-docs/README.md

 The source code path.
 Can be a single path or array of paths.

 #### `server`
 The mock server path.
-Can be a single path or jarray of paths.
+Can be a single path or array of paths.

 #### `hidePath`
-Removes this path from the file names only in the api explorer.
+Removes the path from the file names in the api explorer.

 ## Route files
 This package gives you a new way to define mock endpoints through route files.
 Route files can be nested in the `routes` directory.
 Example: